Methodology

 Technical implementation: Python code

-By using a Weibul distribution, those buildings and components are identified, which have to be replaced or abolished.
-An agent specific, nested logit approach combined with a logistic diffusion curve models models the choice between technologies (renovation measures, HVAC systems).
-By this approach, Invert/EE-Lab models the decision making of agents (i.e. building owner types) regarding building renovation and space heating, hot water and cooling systems.
+By using a Weibull distribution, those buildings and components are identified, which have to be replaced or abolished.
+An agent-specific, nested logit approach combined with a logistic diffusion curve models the choice between technologies (renovation measures, HVAC systems).
+By this approach, Invert/EE-Lab models the decision-making of agents (i.e., building owner types) regarding building renovation and space heating, hot water, and cooling systems.
 Policy instruments, such as economic incentives, regulatory instruments, information, advices may affect these decisions.

 Taking into account regional climate data, a standard static monthly balance approach calculates energy needs and delivered as well as final energy demand.